knative-extensions/kperf/README.md

 # kperf
 A Knative Load Test Tool

-Please **NOTE** this project is under development.
+**Please NOTE this project is under rapid development**.
 Kperf is designed for Knative Load test.
-It helps to generate workload like Knative services and gives measurement result about underneath resource create time duration based on server side timestamps, and give statics and raw measurement result, to help Knative developers or operators to figure out Kntive platform stability, scalability and performance bottleneck.
+It helps to generate workload like Knative services and gives measurement result about underneath resource create time duration based on server side timestamps, and give statics and raw measurement result, to help Knative developers or operators to figure out Knative platform stability, scalability and performance bottleneck.